M4ndarrr/Openceter-Ex-Issue-List/README.md

 # Opc Execution Resolution Tracker

-A comprehensive repository tracking known resolution across Opc Ex product suite.
+A comprehensive repository tracking known resolutions across Opc Ex product suite.

 ## 🎯 Overview

 I have always missed the comprehensive tracker for Opc Ex CR, Electronics and Semi.
-This repository fills that gap by providing centralized overview with the resolution.
+This repository fills that gap by providing centralized overview with the resolutions.

 ### Legend
 - **CR** - Opc Ex Core